DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/15 Configure Selection.md

 1. Bind the same data source to the List and DropDownBox components.
 This tutorial uses a basic array as a data source.

-2. Specify the [selectionMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectionMode) property in the List that enables selection.
+2. Specify the List [selectionMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectionMode) property to enable selection.

 3. Implement the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxList/Configuration/#onSelectionChanged) event handler.
 In this handler, pass the selected value to the DropDownBox component's [value](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#value) option.

+The [Synchronize with the Embedded Element](/Documentation/Guide/UI_Components/DropDownBox/Synchronize_with_the_Embedded_Element/) article shows how to implement other synchronization scenarios.
+For example, you can:

-If you want to implement different scenarios, like bind the DropDownBox and the embedded element to different data sources or more complex data sources, or select the initial value, refer to the following article: [Synchronize with the Embedded Element](/Documentation/Guide/UI_Components/DropDownBox/Synchronize_with_the_Embedded_Element/)
+- Bind the DropDownBox and the embedded element to different data sources.

+- Specify complex data sources.

+- Select the initial value.

+Refer to the article to learn more.

 ---
 ##### jQuery